Baldwin Park, Florida

-Baldwin Park is a master-planned community in Orlando, Florida.
-The mixed-use community is located northeast of Downtown Orlando, bordering Winter Park.
+Baldwin Park is a neighborhood in Orlando, Florida.
+Developed as a mixed-use master-planned community, the neighborhood is situated in northeast Orlando (located 4 mi northeast of Downtown Orlando), bordering the municipality Winter Park.
 The neighborhood was developed in the late 1990s and early 2000s by Orlando NTC Partners (Baldwin Park Development Company), an Orlando-based developer.

 Headed by architect Jim Constantine and his firm Looney Ricks Kiss (LRK), in combination with other collaborators and stakeholders, the team incorporated New Classical and New Urbanism architectural elements.
 The first structures in the community were built in 2003.
 The community has over 3,000 residential units and over 2,700 square feet of commercial and office space.
 Housing options in Baldwin Park includes a wide range of options, including single-family homes, townhomes, and luxury apartments.

 Geography

 The 1100 acre mixed-use community is located in northeastern Orlando, near Orlando Executive Airport, Orlando Fashion Square Mall, and Colonial Drive.
 The community is bordered by Winter Park to the north, and the Orlando neighborhood of Audubon Park to the west.